wp-plugins/disqus-latest-comments/readme.txt

 'Bypass Cache' - No

+= Example custom CSS style =

+The below can be used as a template when creating your own custom style.
+This can be pasted into the 'Custom CSS' option when the custom style is selected.

+/* the entire list */
+.dsq-widget-list {
+display: block;
+}

+/* each comment item */
+.dsq-widget-item {
+position: relative;
+}

+/* hover over style for each comment item */ .dsq-widget-item:hover {
+background: #f6f6f6;
+}

+/* the avatar image in each comment item */ .dsq-widget-avatar {
+display:block;
+}

+/* the Disqus user name */
+.dsq-widget-user {
+display:block;
+}

+/* the comment */
+.dsq-widget-comment {
+display: block;
+}

+/* paragraph that contains the link to the post and day */ .dsq-widget-meta {
+display:block;
+}

+/* make the post title bold */
+.dsq-widget-meta a:nth-child(1) {
+font-weight:800;
+}

 == Screenshots ==

 1. This screenshot shows the comments that are displayed on the front end with the 'Grey' style applied.